byteom/DSA_CPP_Love-Babbar/README.md

 # DSA_CPP_Love-Babbar
-# I stared this course on 2nd Feb .
+# I started this course on 2nd Feb .
 ## Day 1:  Introduction to Programming.
 I completed the task of understanding the basics and started with simple programs in C++.
 The first program is a basic arithmetic operation calculator which takes
 I completed the first day of the course and understood the basics of C++ programming language.
 The concepts introduced in the class were as follows :